Creating a Strategy Scorecard on StratNavApp.com

 The Strategy Scorecard will show:

-- And your KPIs to track progress towards those goals and objectives, including
+- And your Key Performance Indicators (KPIs) to track progress towards those goals and objectives, including

 - The most recent measurement for each KPI

-- A chart showing that KPI over the last 3 years (including targets and actual results)
+- A chart showing that KPI over the last period (including targets and actual results)

 - Commentary on the last measurement for that KPI